 Standards and certifications should also play a critical role in the development of any solution, but until recently, there were few guidelines to follow when it came to SD-WAN offerings.
 To address this gap, the Metro Ethernet Forum (MEF) – a development community with over 130 service providers worldwide that work to solve challenges for services being orchestrated across global networks – stepped in.
 The SD-WAN standards developed by MEF ensure that solutions not only meet the evolving needs of the digital marketplace but also interoperate using universal protocols to establish and maintain reliable and secure connections.
 As a result, MSPs should look to partner with SD-WAN vendors who have adopted – and participate in the development of – these industry standards.

 When choosing an SD-WAN solution for their customers, managed service providers must consider a variety of factors, ranging from built-in security features to cost-effectiveness to easy integration into the MSP environment.
-By adopting a fully integrated and performance-enhanced solution like Fortinet’s Secure SD-WAN, MSPs and MSSPs can differentiate themselves with their customers while providing a solution that is built to last.
+By adopting a fully integrated and performance-enhanced solution like Fortinet’s Secure SD-WAN, MSPs and MSSPs can differentiate themselves in the eyes of their customers while providing a solution that is built to last.

-Take a security-driven approach to networking to improve user experience and simplify operations at the WAN edge with Fortinet’s Secure SD-WAN solution.
+Take a security-driven networking approach to improve user experience and simplify operations at the WAN edge with Fortinet Secure SD-WAN.